digital-sound-antiques/s98-to-vgm/README.md

 OPTIONS

-  -i, --input file    Specify S98 file.
+  -i, --input file    Input S98 file.
 Standard input will be used if not specified.
-  -o, --output file   Specify output VGM file.
+  -o, --output file   Output VGM file.
 The standard output is used if not speicified.
 If the given
                       file is *.vgz, the output will be compressed.
   --parse-only        Parse S98 data and show S98 header in JSON.
-No vgm file is genereated.
+No .vgm file is genereated.
   -v, --version       Show version.
   -h, --help          Show this help.
 ```